ChandanaVaidya17/chess-react/README.md

 ## Features

-- Play chess against an AI or another player.
+- Play chess against a another player.
 - Visualize the chessboard and game state.
 - Use standard chess rules and movements.